bazel-contrib/SIG-rules-authors/go-tutorial.md

 >
 >  -- <cite>https://github.com/bazelbuild/bazel-gazelle#gazelle-build-file-generator</cite>

-// TODO list languages
 Intially gazelle was created to support Go, and now supports many other languages.
+These languages include but are not limited to Haskell, Java, JavaScript/TypeScript, Python, R, StarLark, and Go.

 Part of learning Bazel is understanding the configuration language that Bazel uses.
 The language is called [StarLark](https://github.com/bazelbuild/starlark).